Medical

 Latency period 20-50 years 10-30 years (asbestos-related)

-Symptom overlap is one of the primary reasons mesothelioma is misdiagnosed as lung cancer.
+Symptom overlap is one of the primary reasons mesothelial cancer is misdiagnosed as a pulmonary malignancy [8].
 Both diseases can cause shortness of breath, chest pain, fatigue, and weight loss.
 However, the pattern and character of symptoms differ in ways that help distinguish the two.

 • Chest wall pain: Localized, persistent pain in the chest wall from pleural thickening [1]